pharmacome/curation/genetics.rst

 Encoding of Genetic Information
 ===============================
-PyBEL (and the BEL 2.1 update) introduces a proper syntax for representing epigenetic modifications, such as methylation.
+PyBEL (and the BEL 2.1 update; see `PR#13 <https://github.com/belbio/bep/pull/13>`_)
+introduces a proper syntax for representing epigenetic modifications, such as methylation.
 The syntax follows the same style as the protein modification syntax, and can follow the identifier for a gene.

 Epigenetics
 -----------